Worst Toronto Maple Leafs Trades

 Raycroft played one full season for the Leafs putting up below average numbers.
 Then, in his second season in Toronto, he played just 19 games before being traded to Colorado.
 He was downright terrible in the Leafs’ sweater.

 Meanwhile, for the Toronto Maple Leafs, Justin Pogge went on to play a grand total of seven career NHL games.
-He moved on to play in the Swedish Hockey League for Farjestad and is now plying his trade in the KHL.
+He moved on to play in the Swedish Hockey League for Farjestad and retired after the 2022-23 season.

 Written by former THW contributor Devin Slawson and originally published on Oct.
 23, 2014.